 About

-Her experience with Costumes include multiple positions as Head of Wardrobe, Assistant Costume Designer, and Costume Designer for several theater productions.
-The first production she worked on was ‘The Workshop’ written by Torrey Townsend and directed by Knud Adams.
-In the spring of 2019 she was hired as the Costume Designer and Wardrobe Supervisor for a production of ‘The Franca Rame Project’ directed by Zishan Ugurlu.
-Since then, she has interned with several New York designers, including Leanne Marshall, bridal and special occasion designer.
-She also interned for the New York based costume shop, Eric Winterling Inc. where she worked on constructing costumes for the stage and the screen.
+My experience both in the Theatre and Fashion industry include multiple positions as Head of Wardrobe, Assistant Costume Designer, and Costume Designer for several Off-Broadway theatre productions.
+The first production was on ‘The Workshop’ written by Torrey Townsend and directed by Knud Adams.
+In the spring of 2019 I worked as the Costume Designer and Wardrobe Supervisor for a production of ‘The Franca Rame Project’ directed by Zishan Ugurlu.
+I have a background in Fine Arts and spent three years as assistant to Costume Designer at Lovie Couture in Washington state, making synchronised skating dresses as well as special occasion and performance dresses for ballroom and opera.
+Since then, I have interned with several New York designers, including Leanne Marshall, bridal and special occasion designer.
+Before graduation at FIT I worked for the New York based costume shop, Eric Winterling Inc. Where I worked on constructing and sewing costumes for the stage and the screen.
+Including the HBO series “The Gilded Age,” & “Marvelous Mrs. Maisel,” the Spring 2020 show for The New York City Ballet, and multiple Broadway shows including “Tina Turner” and “Frozen.”